-Editor’s note: This post was updated July 2018.
+Editor’s note: This post on Sponsored Jobs was updated October 2019.

 Every day, candidates come to Indeed to find the job that fits them best.
 Candidates can enter the type of job they’re looking for and where they’d like to work, and tailor what jobs they’d like to see by searching for specific salary ranges, job types, experience levels, and more.

 The search results they see are a combination of non-sponsored job listings (formerly known as “organic” listings) and Sponsored Jobs.
 These search results are then matched to the search terms entered and are sorted by relevance and the date the job was posted.
 However, you might be wondering: just what is the difference between non-sponsored jobs and Sponsored Jobs?

 Non-sponsored jobs—what they are and how they work

 Non-sponsored job listings are jobs that are aggregated by our search engine or posted for free by employers.
 New jobs are added to Indeed every day—10 jobs per second globally, to be exact.
 And as these new jobs appear, non-sponsored listings move lower in the search results.

 Therefore, it’s important to optimize your non-sponsored listings so that candidates want to apply to your jobs.
 But how can you make sure you’re getting the most out of your jobs that are not sponsored?